AGCB/dionysus/README.md

 Feature Incomplete.
 - Redux store has data.
 - `List` is connected to the redux store.
+- `Sort` is fully functional.
-- `Filter` actions are firing.
+- `Filter` actions are firing BUT....
-  - state is getting modified but incorrectly.
+  - state is filtered incorrectly.
     - see the comment for `MainReducer`.
-- `Sort` has no onclick behavior

 ---